Scurvy (severe vitamin C deficiency) is rare as most people get enough vitamin C in their diet. It's usually easy to treat.

 - eat very little food at all – possible reasons include treatments that make you feel very sick all the time (such as chemotherapy) or an eating disorder such as anorexia

-- have a poor diet and are pregnant or breastfeeding – your body needs more vitamin C at these times
+- have a poor diet while pregnant or breastfeeding, because the body needs more vitamin C at these times

 Non-urgent advice: See a GP if you're at risk of scurvy and you: